 Associated Acts: The Buggles, Yes, Asia

-Geoff Downes, like our friend Rick Wakeman, was also part of the band Yes, as well as the new wave group The Buggles.
-He also joined the supergroup Asia, which he still tours with today, as well as Yes.
-He has entered the Guinness Book of World Records for performing with twenty-eight keyboards onstage in a single performance.
+Geoff Downes, like our friend Rick Wakeman, was a part of the band Yes but was by no means limited to that one group.
+He would go on to be a part of new wave group the Buggles, and join the supergroup Asia.
+Downes still tours with Asia, as well as Yes.
+He has entered the Guinness Book of World Records for performing with 28 keyboards onstage in a single performance.
 Downes has even called fellow Yes member Rick Wakeman an inspiration for his work.

 Although Downes was out of the Asia band for two years, he is the longest-serving band member and appears on every single album they’ve released.